jamesrees77/IoE/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

-FIND THE ARDUINO CODE IN GLOVE.IO and the APP CODE IN SRC
+FIND THE ARDUINO CODE IN GLOVE.INO and the APP CODE IN SRC

 Building a sign language glove using an Arduino.